munanadi/swiggy-bot/README.md

 1. ~~Need to figure out how to manage tokens, can easily run out of them while parsing some videos~~
 2. Instagram Reels
 3. Deploy as an actual bot
+4. This would still work for only smaller videos, but cooking videos are generally shorter in size and hence we can get away with it.

 ---